icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 Ghost AI 2 (fright) | 198
 Ghost AI 3 (fright) | 201
 Ghost AI 4 (fright) | 204

+On a tick when Lambda-Man or a ghost is scheduled to move, their next move is scheduled for the appropirate number of ticks in the future, depending on their current state.
+For example if Lambda-Man moves into a square with a pill then the next tick on which he will move will be his previous scheduled tick number plus 137.

+No other event or condition resets the scheduled tick for Lambda-Man or the ghosts (not even entering fright mode, ghosts being eaten, or Lambda-Man being eaten).

 ## Movement